Another Record Low in Viewership for ‘Pandemmys'

 “We’re not three networks anymore,” Hudlin said.
 “We went from three networks to 60 with cable, and with streaming services there’s just endless choice.

-“So people are now used to watching a show that’s specifically for them,” he said.
+“So people are now used to watching a show that’s specifically for them,” Hudlin told a webinar organized by the law firm Fox Rothschild on Monday.
 “No matter how narrow that audience is, there’s a show that speaks to, ‘I’m a left-handed person who loves fishing’ ...
 And the challenge is there’s not a thing that connects to everybody.”

 The Canadian comedy “Schitt's Creek,” which was once shown on Netflix but has since been airing on the little-known Pop TV network, swept the comedy awards.
 It won seven trophies during Sunday's show and 10 overall.